textX/textX/docs/multimetamodel.md

 another meta model to compose its own structures (extending a meta model) or **(2)** a meta model can reference elements from another meta model.

-**Extending an existing meta model** can be realized in TextX by defining a grammar extending an existing grammar.
+**Extending an existing meta model** can be realized in textX by defining a grammar extending an existing grammar.
 All user classes, scope providers and processors must be manually added to the new meta model.
 Such extended meta models can also reference elements of models created with the original meta